TL;DR – How to Start Selling Online in China (2025)

 Pinduoduo | Low prices + group buying gamification | Lower-tier city users, budget-focused | Social group purchasing (C2M) | Value products, agriculture, daily essentials | Group discounts, viral challenges, coupons |

-The final—and often most critical—step to successfully entering the ecommerce in China landscape is partnering with a Tmall Partner (TP) or experienced e-commerce agency.
+The final—and often most critical—step to successfully entering the ecommerce in China landscape is partnering with a Tmall Partner (TP) or experienced China e-commerce agency.
 These local experts manage everything needed to establish and grow your brand in the Chinese market.
 A prime example is InfluChina, a trusted agency specializing in helping foreign brands navigate and succeed in China’s complex digital environment.

 A Tmall Partner or e-commerce agency typically offers a comprehensive range of services, including: